giantswarm/rfc/logging-infrastructure/README.md

 ### Requirements

-- object storage: in order for data to be stored at the installation level, Loki requires access to an object storage solution this is currently unknown and needs to be evaluated on a per-provider basis
+- object storage: in order for data to be stored at the installation level, Loki requires access to an object storage solution.
+                  This is currently unknown and needs to be evaluated on a per-provider basis

 ### Steps